Martin-K-Kamir/frontend-mentor__clock-app/README.md

-# Frontend Mentor - Devfinder
+# Frontend Mentor - Clock app

 ![preview of the site](preview.jpg)